CAFxX/mgo/README.md

 - The resulting executable will be over 4 times as large as a normal build output
 - Startup of the resulting executable is going to be a bit slower (tens of milliseconds)
-- Currently only `GOOS=linux` and `GOARCH=amd64` are supported, and only in `buildmode`s that produce executables (not archives, plugins, or libraries).
+- Currently only `GOOS=linux` and `GOARCH=amd64` are supported, and only in `buildmode`s that produce executables (not archives, plugins, or libraries)

 ## Quick sanity check